echronos/echronos/packages/rtos-example/rtos-example-manual.md

   Part 5 demonstrates that the higher-priority task (B) will be given preference over the lower priority task (Y) regardless of which of the two tasks attempted to acquire the mutex first.

+  Part 6 demonstrates a lock attempt on a mutex by task (B) timing out due to task (A) not unlocking the mutex until after the requested timeout has expired.

+  Part 7 demonstrates a lock attempt on a mutex by task (B) succeeding before its timeout due to task (A) unlocking the mutex within the requested time.

 There is no LED activity in this system, only debug prints via GDB.
 The following is the expected output of the mutex demo, continuing from a breakpoint set at `rtos_start`: